 What Freddy didn’t warn us of though, is that La Cascada was gated by a wooden barrier.

-Now, we should have known that something was off when an hour or so back, a couple of locals who saw us walking this route advised us to turn around.
+Now, we should have known that something was off when a couple of locals who saw us walking this route advised us to turn around.
 But at that point, we’ve already bravely tackled a few broken wooden bridges, valiantly climbed several boulder hills, and cautiously crossed rock linings & mud puddles.
 It was 3 hours into the hike.

 We were pretty determined to finish the trail.